MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-common-query-tasks.md

 Select **OK**.
 Like before, Power BI Desktop inspects the webpage data and shows preview options in the **Navigator** dialog box.
 When you select a table, it displays a preview of the data.

 Other data connections are similar.
-If authentication is required to make a data connection, Power BI Desktop prompts you for the appropriate credentials.
+Power BI Desktop prompts you for the appropriate credentials if it needs you to authenticate your connection.

 For a step-by-step demonstration of connecting to data in Power BI Desktop, see [Connect to data in Power BI Desktop](../connect-data/desktop-connect-to-data.md).